ossf/tac/process/project-lifecycle.md

 ### Project creation or change of lifecycle stage

 For initiating the creation of a new project or for requesting a change of a project's lifecycle stage, an application must be submitted to the TAC.
-To this end, a maintainer of the project (or another interested party if no maintainer is available) creates a PR in this repository with the following changes:
+To this end, a maintainer of the project (or any OpenSSF member in the case of Archived projects) creates a PR in this repository with the following changes:

 * A new file in the `project-lifecyle-documents` directory containing all information requested for a project creation or a lifecycle change review.
 This file must be based on the template for the respective lifecycle stage in the `templates` directory.
 The `PROJECT_NAME_` prefix of the template must be replaced by the project name.